 The painting category includes two-dimensional original art created by applying paint colours to canvas, paper or any flat surface.
 The submission can be made with (but not limited to) oil, acrylic, watercolour, ink, spray paint, etc.

 3 winners will be selected from each age group.
-The winners will be awarded with a certificate, a medal, artwork displayed in exhibitions, art supplies, website and social media mentions, media coverage, career guidance opportunities, a chance to be our Junior Juror and much more.
+The winners will be awarded a certificate, a chance to be our Junior Juror, art supplies, website and social media mentions, media coverage, career guidance opportunities and much more.

 The 3 award categories are:

-All the participants will be receiving recognition certificates and feedback.
+All the participants will be receiving recognition certificates and feedback from the judges.

 Our judges are industry experts that have developed a successful artistic career while working to develop and enhance community access to the arts.
 They are award winners, community leaders, and intergenerational mentors.
 Our Jurors are bringing years of creative experience that has been strengthened through professional development.
 This has allowed them to not only create but to build a successful career out of those creations.
-Our judges will mentor our award winners to follow in their footsteps and create the NextGen Artists.
+Our judges may mentor our award winners if they choose to.

 We have partnered with organizations and industry experts to advise us on how to build a community-focused, sustainable foundation that maximizes its potential to provide the opportunity to the next generation of artists.
-Our advisors will be helping artists with career development and mentorship to support their creative journey.
+Our advisors can help artists with career development and mentorship to support their creative journey.